Serpent seed: Modern origins in British Israelism

 Daniel Parker (1781–1844) was an early American leader of the Primitive Baptist Church in the Southern United States and founder of numerous churches in Virginia, Kentucky, Tennessee, Illinois, and Texas.
 As an elder, Parker led a group which separated from that church and formed the Two-Seed-in-the-Spirit Predestinarian Baptists.
 Parker integrated the serpent seed doctrine into Calvinist Predestination.
 He connected the elect with the pure seedline, and he connected the non-elect with the serpent seedline.
 Parker published his beliefs in a tract which he entitled Views on the Two Seeds while he was living in Vincennes, Indiana in 1826.
 Parker's seedline doctrine identified the serpent as the father of Cain and the originator of the wicked impure seedline.
-Parkers initially developed and promoted the serpent seedline doctrine as a key argument in his opposition to foreign Christian missionaries.
+Parker initially developed and promoted the serpent seedline doctrine as a key argument in his opposition to foreign Christian missionaries.
 Parker believed that the non-white races who were the targets of foreign missions were people who were descended from the wicked seed of the serpent.
 He stated that since "God would save His own children, and since the children of Satan were predestined to eternal punishment, any kind of mission plan would seem ridiculous."
 Parker was labeled a heretic for teaching the doctrine by mainstream Baptists.
 The influences on Parker's beliefs are unknown, so he may have arrived at his version of the serpent seedline doctrine independently, or he may have been influenced by early British Israel teachings.
 Parker's teachings coincided with the promotion of the earliest form of Polygenism in the United States by the Kentuckian Charles Caldwell, who believed non-white races could not have descended from Adam.
 Although it was not widely accepted, Parker's teaching became well known among Calvinistic Baptists in Kentucky.
 "Two-Seed Predestinarian Baptists always remained a small group.
 The U.S. religious census of 1906 recorded 781 members.
 In 1938 there were 98 members."